ChrisKeefe/ChrisKeefe.github.io/_drafts/2022-06-10-balsfjord-to-dividalen.md

 ![simple white cloudberry flower]({{ site.image-dir }}/{{ page.slug }}/cloudberry-bloom.jpg)

-A british traveler we met at the grocery had argued that the only bad part of Norway was the weather, but the promised rain mostly held, and when it didn't my new neon-yellow rain pants were just amazing.
+A british traveler we met at the grocery had argued that the only bad part of Norway was the weather, but the promised rain mostly held.
+When it didn't, my new neon-yellow rain pants were just amazing.
 Armored in these things, I can take on the world.
 We had a quick lunch on a rock ledge by the road, and zipped through the 2.7km Rya-tunnel.
 ("The best tunnel in the world, if there is such a thing!" - H)